InviteRobot/terms/privacy-policy.md

 # Privacy Policy

-Last updated: September 14th, 2016.
+Last updated: December 5th, 2016.
 Previous versions and diffs are available [here](https://github.com/InviteRobot/terms).

 Your privacy is important to us.
 We have developed this Policy to help you understand how we collect, use, communicate and disclose personal information.